Happiness is a state of being, not a status symbol

 Does the foregoing mean we always go around with a long face?
 No, certainly not.
 The point here is that we need to unsentimentally re-examine our conception of happiness.

-We need courage to shed the pretense of happiness so that we can enquire about real happiness.
+We need the courage to shed the pretense of happiness so that we can enquire about real happiness.
 Arjuna demonstrates this courage at the start of the Bhagavad-gita.
 He had been following the standard chart to a successful life for a warrior: fight heroically and gain a flourishing kingdom.
 But when circumstantially he had to fight against his venerable elders, he was overwhelmed by ambivalence (02.06) and agony (02.01).
 Acknowledging that no victory, however glorious, would dissipate his distress (02.08), he determinedly sought spiritual enlightenment (02.07).
 Thus emerged the Gita’s wisdom that helped him understand his essential identity and ultimate purpose.
 Being thus illumined, he became situated in a state of divine harmony that brought him calm, clarity and confidence (18.73)

 By similarly seeking spiritual realization, we too can attain the state of lasting happiness.